Imperial War Museum

-Imperial War Museums (IWM) is a national museum with branches at five locations in England, three of which are in London.
-Founded as the Imperial War Museum in 1917, the museum was intended to record the civil and military war effort and sacrifice of the United Kingdom and its Empire during the First World War.
+The Imperial War Museum (IWM), currently branded "Imperial War Museums", is a British national museum.
+Its headquarters are in London, with five branches in England.
+Founded as the Imperial War Museum in 1917, it was intended to record the civil and military war effort and sacrifice of the United Kingdom and its Empire during the First World War.
 The museum's remit has since expanded to include all conflicts in which British or Commonwealth forces have been involved since 1914.
 As of 2012, the museum aims "to provide for, and to encourage, the study and understanding of the history of modern war and 'wartime experience'."